jadongao/starter-hugo-academic/content/project/basketball-team/index.md

 ---
 title: Basketball School Team
-summary: Serve as point guard and captain on the field
+summary: 🥈🥈Serve as point guard and captain on the field
 tags:
   - Deep Learning
 date: '2022-04-27T00:00:00Z'